MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/logical-operations-conditional-statements.md

 Data validation is a typical requirement in most business tasks and allows the implementation of different behavior based on the available data.

-Power Automate Desktop provides various conditionals that execute blocks of actions only if a given condition is met.
+Power Automate Desktop provides various conditionals that run blocks of actions only if a given condition is met.
 If the condition is false, the actions are skipped.

 > [!NOTE]
 > You can find more information regarding conditionals in [Use conditionals](../use-conditionals.md).